Mburumba Kerina: Independent Namibia

 In the pre-independence 1989 election the FCN gained one seat in the Constituent Assembly of Namibia which went to Diergaardt.
 When he resigned on health grounds, Kerina took over the seat from him and was elected Deputy Speaker of the house.
 After the Independence of Namibia in 1990 he also took FCN's seat in the 1st National Assembly of Namibia but resigned that same year.

 Kerina returned to active politics in 1998 as Regional Councillor for the Aminuis Constituency on a Democratic Turnhalle Alliance (DTA) ticket.
 He was subsequently elected to serve in the National Council.
-In 2003 he quit the DTA and again joined NUDO.
+In 2003 he quit the DTA and rejoined NUDO.
 He was expelled in 2005, allegedly for misappropriation of funds, an accusation he denied.
 In 2009 he again became a member of SWAPO.
 Asked why he changed his political affiliation so often, Kerina said: "I am a political marathon runner.
 I started in SWAPO, and now I'm doing the last mile".